Affordable professional organizer insurance quotes

-- You while working at your clients homes
+- You while working at your client's home

-Types of exposure that Religious Institutions need to protection from:
+Types of exposure that professional organizers need protection from:

-Property exposures: Do you have a home office?
-Computers, fax machines, copy machines etc can build up heat and cause fires.
-We don't have to tell you of all professional, but make sure you clean and dust regularly.
-Make sure you only hire licensed electrical contractors to add wiring for outlets, phones, data etc so that all work is done up to code.
-Electrical fires, even small ones, can cause a lot of damage not only to your office but your entire house.
+Do you have a home office?
+Computers, fax machines, and copy machines can produce heat and cause fires.
+We don't have to tell you but make sure you clean and dust regularly.
+Make sure you only hire licensed electrical contractors to add wiring for outlets and phones so that all work is done up to code.
+Electrical fires, even small ones, can cause a lot of damage to not only your office but your entire house.

 Do you rent an office location?
 The same principles described above apply to you here as well.